scify/laravel-cookies-consent/how-to-upgrade-to-new-major-version.md

 on a user's device.
 The Laravel Cookies Consent plugin helps you comply with this regulation by providing a customizable cookies consent dialog that allows users to choose which cookies they want to accept.

-The intuition behind the v2 release was to provide a more analytical, user-friendly and intuitive UI for the cookies consent dialog, as well as to make the configuration file more structured and easier to use.
+The intuition behind the a new major release is always to provide a more analytical, user-friendly and intuitive UI for the cookies consent dialog, as well as to make the configuration file more structured and easier to use.

-Additionally, we wanted to provide the users with a more detailed list of each cookie category and the cookies that are being used, and allow the users to change their cookies preferences at any time.
+Additionally, we want to provide the users with a more detailed list of each cookie category and the cookies that are being used, and allow the users to change their cookies preferences at any time.

-## Changes - New Features

-This version includes some important changes and improvements, such as:

-- A new configuration file format.
-Now you can declare the cookies each cookie category uses in a more structured way.
-- A new, clean, and intuitive UI for the cookies consent modal.
-- An option to present the cookies consent dialog in a separate page instead of a modal.
-- A stick cookies button that allows users to change their cookies preferences at any time.
-This button is optional and it's existence can be tweaked in the configuration file.
-- A separate page for the cookies preferences, where users can read more about each cookie category and change their preferences.

-This guide will help you upgrade your existing v1 plugin to v2.

-## How to transition from v1 to v2
+## How to upgrade to a new major version

 ### Step 0: Backup Your Current Configuration File